Femtosecond laser fabricated nitinol living hinges for millimeter-sized robots: Discussion and Future Work

 \section{Discussion and Future Work}

-Accurately manufacturing 2.5D hinge cross-sections with nitinol, while retaining superelastic properties, is essential for nitinol-based applications in micro-robots and medical devices.
-We have demonstrated that this is possible using femtosecond laser technology.
-In future projects, we plan to test the fatigue life and elastic deformation of different hinge shapes and thicknesses in order to optimize hinge geometry.
-These tests will be vital for future applications of these hinges which we will actively actuate and control using piezoelectrics or other milli-device compatible actuation methods.
+Accurately manufacturing 2.5D hinge cross sections with nitinol, while retaining superelastic properties, is essential for nitinol-based applications in micro-robots and medical devices.
+We have demonstrated that this is possible using femtosecond laser technology. \alex{It is important to note that while the femtosecond laser method minimizes HAZ, we still noticed slight debris and recasting from the ablated material \cite{mwangi_nitinol_2019}.
+This recast material does not affect the transient performance of the hinge, as illustrated by the accuracy of the material models in Fig. \ref{fig:analysis}.
+Instead, the recast layer degrades the surface finish of the hinges thus reducing the hinge lifetime. \alexnew{We performed preliminary fatigue experiments on the hinges and found that a 25 $\mu m$ thick notch hinge broke at around 2000 cycles when loaded and unloaded to 36$^{\circ}$ which is on par with previous studies \cite{york_nitinol_2019}}.
+However, solving the problem of recast material requires additional techniques like polishing or machining underwater.
+We will explore laser polishing techniques to extend the lifetime of nitinol hinges as immediate next steps \cite{mwangi_nitinol_2019}. } These improvements will be vital for future applications which we will actively actuate and control using piezoelectrics or other milli-device compatible actuation methods.
 Furthermore, due to the accuracy of the manufacturing process, we will attempt to prototype monolithic 2-DOF flexures.
-Multi-DOF flexures have the potential to further reduce size, weight, and complexity of future devices.
+Multi-DOF flexures have the potential to further reduce size, weight, and complexity of miniature devices.

+\alex{As discussed in the Introduction, nitinol hinges also have the potential to minimize the negative effects of off-axis loading because our manufacturing method supports 3D contouring of hinges.
+Off-axis compliance is a problem for existing microrobotic hinges which are typically made from polyimide \cite{wood_microrobot_2008}.
+Some solutions to limiting off-axis compliance include castellated hinges \cite{doshi_model_2015} and "no-buckling" flexure designs that always have part of the flexure in tension \cite{wood_microrobot_2008}.
+However, castellation stiffens the hinge which may be unwanted for some applications and no-buckling hinges reduce the hinge's effective width.
+Future nitinol hinges manufactured with a femtosecond laser could have varying cross-section across the width thus reducing the significance of off-axis compliance.}

-Finally, we believe we can reduce the tolerance for 2.5D hinge cuts from $\pm 10 \mu m$ to below $\pm 5 \mu m$ by varying the laser's attenuation settings.
+Finally, we believe we can reduce the tolerance for 2.5D hinge cuts below $\pm 5 \mu m$ by varying the laser's attenuation settings.
 By dialing in exact power settings using the confocal microscope to get even more accurate cut settings, we can slice the hinge with smaller step sizes, allowing for tighter tolerances.

 In conclusion, we proposed a new process for manufacturing nitinol living hinges: femtosecond laser machining.
 We characterized this process in order to accurately manufacture complex 2.5D hinge shapes.
 We then tested the hinge torque, compared the results to a theoretical model, and built a prototype device.
 With future supplementary research into optimal hinge cross sections, these versatile hinges will be useful in a wide number of applications across multiple fields of mechanical engineering including microrobotics.